Bioconductor/bioconductor.org/content/developers/mentored-projects.md

 ## <a id="introduction">Introduction</a>

+A mentored Bioconductor software development project is one in which experienced programmers work with volunteers to develop new capabilities needed by the community.

 Developers new to Bioconductor may find mentored projects a useful way to apply, refine and extend their skills.
 Projects are identified by experienced Bioconductor developers.
 The projects involve important